odradev/awesome-zero-knowledge/README.md

 * [On Scalability, Transparency and Argument of Knowledge: ZK-STARK](https://kayprasla.medium.com/on-scalability-transparency-and-argument-of-knowledge-zk-stark-f3366922b668) - article by Krinza Momin from April 2023.
 * [What are ZK-SNARKs and how they work](https://taiko.mirror.xyz/9kGUby8h_dyu-t8jcPkDADfbWUMJw3mlGxvZAZk9sV0) - article by Lisa A. and Aleksei Vambol from April 2023.
 * [Automated Detection of Underconstrained Circuits for Zero-Knowledge Proofs](https://eprint.iacr.org/2023/512) - academic text by Shankara Pailoor, Yanju Chen, Franklyn Wang, Clara Rodríguez, Jacob Van Gaffen, Jason Morton, Michael Chu, Brian Gu, Yu Feng and Isil Dillig from April 2023.
+* [Bridging the Gap: How ZK-SNARKs Bring Transparency to Private ML Models with zkml](https://medium.com/@danieldkang/bridging-the-gap-how-zk-snarks-bring-transparency-to-private-ml-models-with-zkml-e0e59708c2fc) - article by Daniel Kang from April 2023.
+* [Transforming the Future with Zero-Knowledge Proofs, Fully Homomorphic Encryption and new Distributed Systems algorithms](https://www.notamonadtutorial.com/transforming-the-future-with-zero-knowledge-proofs-fully-homomorphic-encryption-and-new-distributed-systems-algorithms/) - article by Not a Monad from April 2023.
+* [Zero Knowledge IoT - How the Baseline Protocol Can Secure the Edge of Networks](https://consensysmesh.medium.com/zero-knowledge-iot-a4d0a9ce9300) - article by ConsenSys Mesh from April 2023.
+* [Zero-knowledge Proof; IZKs, NIZKs, SNARKS, STARKS](https://medium.com/@olatunjimayowa0396/zero-knowledge-proof-izks-nizks-snarks-starks-5bc06c96c7ee) - article by Mayowa Olatunji from April 2023.
+* [Empowering Users to Verify Twitter’s Algorithmic Integrity with zkml](https://medium.com/@danieldkang/empowering-users-to-verify-twitters-algorithmic-integrity-with-zkml-65e56d0e9dd9) - article by Daniel Kang from April 2023.

 ### Projects
 Projects that are using ZK-technology.